sonyal/ClassRegistrationAutomator/README.md

 # Class Registration Automator
-## The solution to not being able to get a seat in the classes you need
+## Guarantee you get registered for the classes you need
-Checks UMD Schedule of Classes catalog to determine if a desired course has seat openings If so, will automatically register the student in the class
+Do you always forget to register for next semester's classes at your alloted time?
+Or maybe one of your classes has a capped waitlist and is already full.
+This program is intended to solve those problems.
+It checks if the class(es) you need has(/have) availability and ensures you get registered